attilakosztindev/greenspark-test/README.md

 ### CSS/SASS Architecture

-The project follows SMACSS (Scalable and Modular Architecture for CSS) methodology for organizing CSS in the style section of each component.
+The project follows SMACSS (Scalable and Modular Architecture for CSS) methodology, combined with BEM naming convention for organizing CSS in the style section of each component.

 ## 📁 Project Structure